 - Satisfactorily perform the work agreed upon in a college work study job, if offered one.

 You have the right to ask the college about all of the items below.
-A great place to start looking for answers is our Student Consumer Information web page.
+A great place to start looking for answers is at Consumer Information.

 - The names of our accrediting and licensing organizations and to see copies of the documents describing the accreditation or licensing.